tundish/pity_of_thieves/pot/odric/14_introduction.rst

 So wakes |PLAYER_NAME|.

 His place is the |PLAYER_LOCN|.
-Where he sleeps, and when sleep is gone, where he must work.
+Where he sleeps, and when sleep leaves him, where he must work.

 .. property:: DRAMA.prompt Type 'help'.
 Or 'again' to read once more.
 .. property:: DRAMA.state 1